stakater/mto-docs/content/kubernetes-resources/tenant/tenant-overview.md

 * If the `volumeName` is provided instead, the operator inspects the corresponding PersistentVolume to determine its class.
 * If neither `storageClass` nor `volumeName` is provided, the evaluation is deferred until a default storage class is set.
 * An empty string for `storageClass` (vs. null) is treated as the literal value `""`

+!!! tip
+    Tenant users can use the [kubectl-tenant plugin](../../kubectlplugin/kubectl-tenant.md) to list available StorageClasses: `kubectl tenant get storageclasses <tenant-name>`

 ## Ingress